The Trust Scholarship can be used for tuition and fees, only, for qualified programs.

 As long as your applications do not exceed the maximum award amount per calendar year ($5,000 for vocational programs, $20,000 for undergraduate & graduate programs) as set forth in Question 11, multiple applications are allowed.
 However, the total award amount cannot exceed $20,000 in a calendar year.
 Please discuss the various Qualifying Programs you are considering with your AthLife Advisor to determine the best course of action and the appropriate time to apply.

 Your eligibility for The Trust Scholarship is not impacted by use of other financial resources.
 You will need to notify The Trust of other funding assistance you receive.
 Please note that The Trust will only cover the balance remaining after grants are applied to your student account.

 - For undergraduate and graduate degrees, a Former Player may receive up to $20,000 (USD).

 - For qualified vocational institutions, technical programs and professional licensing programs, a Former Player may receive up to $5,000 (USD).

 The Trust Scholarship Award Benefit covers tuition and mandatory school fees, only.
 Books, room & board, registration fees, travel, late fees, school fines and parking are not a covered.
-The Scholarship Award Benefit expires within one (1) year from the date of your award letter notification.
+The Scholarship Award Benefit expires on December 15th of the calendar year in which you were awarded.
+Invoices must be received by The Trust no later than December 15th at 11:59PM ET..
 Any unused or unapplied amounts do not extend or carry over beyond the expiration date.

 There are several resources available to you as a former player to assist with the full cost of your education.
 Please consult with your AthLife Advisor to learn more about funding opportunities and related applications.